 Oct.
 9th.
 Finished gathering potatoes-80 bushels, but small and watery.
 The hard, dry soil is unfavorable for them, being in the plains, where no wood has grown.
 Sent six men again up river for a raft of pine to make kegs for the winter and spring, when we require a quantity for trade and to contain grease.
-A large party of Gens du Bois Assiniboines arrived with their chief, old Star, formerly of great consequence, but of late years not listened to.
-He is a Kootonois' by birth, who was taken in infancy at war, and by his great bravery acquired influence.
+A large party of Gens du Bois Assiniboines arrived with their chief, old Star, formerly of great consequence, but of late years not listened at war, and by his great bravery acquired influence.
 He is of small stature and has every characteristic of his own nation.
 It is lamentable that the natives in general, in this country, have lost that respect they formerly had for their chiefs.
 The principal cause of this is the different petty copartnerships which of late years have invaded this country from Canada; the consequences are now serious to us, as the natives have been taught to despise the counsels of their elders, have acquired every vice, and been guilty of every crime known to savages.
 I gave them liquor to